dcSpark/carp/deployment/end-user-docker-compose/README.md

 sudo ./create_snapshot.sh
 ```

-After this in local directory tar with cardano and carp database will be created.
+After this in local directory tar with backup of cardano and carp database will be created.

 #### Restore